Family urge external inquiry into Cattigan's death

 Last updated on .From the section Scottish Rugby

-The family of Scotland international Siobhan Cattigan are calling for an independent inquiry into her death.
+The family of Scotland international Siobhan Cattigan are calling for an independent inquiry into the circumstances that led to her death.

-In a statement, the family say undetected rugby-related brain damage caused a "catastrophic decline" in the 26-year-old's health and led to her death in November.
+The family say undetected rugby-related brain damage caused a "catastrophic decline" in the 26-year-old's health and resulted in her death in November.

 They say she was not given the required assistance for brain injuries.